top of page

 A Little On The Therapy Field

 The therapy field continues to have work to do.
-The field of mental health in general and psychology specifically has both historically and currently engaged in practices that lead to a lot of harm for many communities.
-Black, Indigenous, POC, non-monogamous, BDSM practitioners, gender expansive folks, fat folks, disabled folks, trauma-impacted folks, and many other communities have had to and still have to fight for safe, informed, person-focused, supportive care.
-Starting and being in therapy can be hard, and especially hard in the context of judgments, labels, misinformation, and barriers to getting what you need.
+The field of mental health in general and psychology specifically has both historically and currently engaged in practices that lead to harm.
+Black, Indigenous, POC, non-monogamous, BDSM practitioners, gender expansive folks, fat folks, disabled folks, trauma-impacted folks, and many others have had to and still have to fight for informed, person-focused, de-pathologized care.
+Starting and being in therapy can be hard, and especially hard in the context of judgments, labels, misinformation, and barriers to being understood.
+I recognize my privileges in being able to operate in this field and navigate the many hurdles it can bring, and I am always searching for opportunities to apply the benefits to challenge and move through systems .
+I acknowledge the context of the whole therapy field through staying present, advocating for change, raising questions, learning our history, collaborating with others, listening, re-imagining diagnoses, providing letters and documentation to reduce barriers for clients, and exploring different ways of growing and healing.

 About